+Good news!
 Spotting jaguars in the Pantanal doesn’t need to be as expensive as you might think.
 We initially got a little scared off when requesting quotes from travel agencies, but then we discovered that it is completely doable to rent a car and self-drive the Pantanal.
 Which suddenly made this experience a lot more accessible.
-So if you want to spot jaguars in the Pantanal on a budget and you’re wondering how to do it, this is your guide!
+So if you want to see jaguars in the Pantanal on a budget and you’re wondering how to do it, this is your guide!

 Some of the links in this post are affiliate links.
 This means I may earn a small commission when you click on them, at no additional cost to you.
 It just helps to keep this site running.
 I only promote products and services I really recommend and always give my honest opinion about them.